PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 16:28:19
+Last updated: 2024-04-05 16:28:52
-Random Quote: Despite the stupidity, the lies, you're compelled.
-The problem has been assigned and you'll stop at nothing until you find an answer.
-Because that is who you are. - Valery Legasov
+Random Quote: Take the foundling to the city of Calodan on the forest planet Corvus.
+There, you will find Ahsoka Tano.
+Tell her you were sent by Bo-Katan. - Bo-Katan